-How often have you heard in yourlifetime that you should invest in mutual funds instead of individual ?
+How often have you heard in your investing lifetime that you should invest in mutual funds instead of individual stocks?

-Probably just about every time you've talked about buying an individual, especially a large .
+Probably just about every time you've talked about buying an individual stock, especially a large investment.

-The reason why this advice is common is because if you invest a large amount in one mutual fund, you are invested in a of companies that are selected by a professional mutual fund manager.
-Thus, there's less likelihood of you losing everything., what happens if the company declares or the price drops dramatically?
-You could be out a of -- whereas if you're invested in a
+The reason why this advice is common is because if you invest a large amount in one stock, what happens if the company declares bankruptcy or the price drops dramatically?
+You could be out a lot of money -- whereas if you're invested in a mutual fund, you are invested in a lot of companies that are selected by a professional mutual fund manager.
+Thus, there's less likelihood of you losing everything.

-Leslie Beck, aexpert based in Palo Alto, California, explains why:
+Leslie Beck, a bond expert based in Palo Alto, California, explains why:

-When you own an individual bond, you generally get your back when the bond hits its .
+When you own an individual bond, you generally get your money back when the bond hits its maturity date.
 In the meantime, you earn interest.
-If you buy in , most bond funds do not return.
-The reason is you're buying of . are continually added and sold within the 's portfolio.
-This means low-interest earning can lose because they're not worth as much when interest rates rise, and they can be sold before hitting their maturity dates in bond funds.
+If you buy bonds in funds, most bond funds do not guarantee principal return.
+The reason is you're buying shares of bonds.
+Bonds are continually added and sold within the fund's portfolio.
+This means low-interest earning bonds can lose principal because they're not worth as much when interest rates rise, and they can be sold before hitting their maturity dates in bond funds.
 Beck says she expects interest rates to rise over the next five years.

 2. Municipal Bonds Are Relatively Safe

 You don't want to get stuck in a long-term bond fund or individual bond if interest rates change.
-For her clients, Beck generally recommends the following based on length of time for her clients: "When rates are rising, you want to stay in the short to intermediate range.
-Right now, I would buy one to five years," she says.
-"When rates rise above 3% for that range, I probably extend to seven years, and if I can get 4% or higher, move to 10 years."
+For her clients, Beck generally recommends the following based on length of time for her clients: 'When rates are rising, you want to stay in the short to intermediate range.
+Right now, I would buy one to five years,' she says.
+'When rates rise above 3% for that range, I will probably extend to seven years, and if I can get 4% or higher, move to 10 years.'

 If you can get into a special kind of municipal bond fund where the interest rate is frozen for the length of the investment, that is not a bad deal.
-You're diversified among while also securing your principal and interest rate.
-The municipal bonds within the do not change, getting bought or sold, throughout the of the investment.
+You're diversified among multiple bonds while also securing your principal and interest rate.
+The municipal bonds within the fund do not change, getting bought or sold, throughout the term of the investment.